NGirn/bikes/README.md

 This is my bikes project based on [this bikes challenge](https://github.com/jujhars13/dev-test-frontend)

 We're going to use Javascript with jQuery, HTML5 and css to build our page to render bikes.

 ## ToDo

-- Create a plan
-- implement
+- get jquery onto page
-- deploy
+- load in bikes.json
+- get a list of bikes (titles only) onto the page
+- commit and save code

 ## To run locally